lucashenryck/TheFantasyOlympics/README.md

 DEVELOPMENT TOOLS:
 - IDE: I used Visual Studio 2022 because it has complete integration with the .NET (8.0) Framework, which I used for this project.
 - DATABASE: I used SQL Server because of my familiarity with it and its DBMS (Database Management System).
-I didn't use any credentials for it, only the Windows credentials.
+The server is local and I used the Windows Credentials.
 - SWAGGER: I used Swagger as the main documentation and for testing the endpoints.